Add to collection

 1984–85 – First frog translocation

-The first successful translocation of frogs takes place when 100 Maud Island frogs are moved to a suitable habitat 500 metres away from their original location.
+The first successful translocation7 of frogs takes place when 100 Maud Island frogs are moved to a suitable habitat 500 metres8 away from their original location.

 Rights: Professor Phil Bishop